chpngyu/chip-seq-pipeline/README.md

 In addition to published tools, our analyses utilized the following custom scripts:
 (Yu: I'll add descriptions, Chen-Hao: Chen-Hao can help!)

 1. `pwm.py`.
-This can take PWMs of interest from a MEME file.
+D:This can take PWMs of interest from a MEME file.
+IN:PWMs(MEME format), a list of motifs' name.
+OUT: A MEME file include PWMs of interest.
 2. `motif_cluster.py`. **!!TODO** please add
 3. `consensus_pwm.py`. **!!TODO** please add
 4. `correlation.py`.
-This can calculate similarity between PWMs in MEME with different correlation methods described in KFV.
+D: This can calculate similarity between PWMs in MEME with different correlation methods described in KFV.
+IN: PWMs of interest (One PWM file: Pairwise correlation within the file; Two PWM files: Pairwise correlation between motifs in two files) Method: cos(default), pcc, eucl, and kl.
+OUT: a plain text file giving the similarity between each motif pairs selected from two inputs, separately.
 5. `peak_motif_ranges.R`. **!!TODO** please add
 6. `score_quantile.py`. **!!TODO** please add
 7. `top_peak_sel.py`. **!!TODO** please add